openstack/heat/doc/source/scale_deployment.rst

 These scripts take as argument a configuration file.
 When using devstack, the configuration file is located at */etc/heat/heat.conf*.
-For instance, to start new ReST and CFN API services, you must run:
+For instance, to start new REST and CFN API services, you must run:
 ::

     python bin/heat-api --config-file=/etc/heat/heat.conf
     python bin/heat-api-cfn --config-file=/etc/heat/heat.conf

 Each API service must have a unique address to listen.
 This address have to be defined in the configuration file.
-For ReST and CFN APIs, modify the *[heat_api]* and *[heat_api_cfn]* blocks, respectively.
+For REST and CFN APIs, modify the *[heat_api]* and *[heat_api_cfn]* blocks, respectively.
 ::